plausible/docs/docs/events-api.md

 The maximum size of the URL, excluding the domain and the query string, is 2,000 characters.
 Additionally, URLs using the [data URI scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) are not supported by the API.

-:::note
-The URL parameter will feel strange in a mobile app but you can manufacture something that looks like a web URL.
-If you name your mobile app screens like page URLs, Plausible will know how to handle it.
+:::tip The URL parameter will feel strange in a mobile app but you can manufacture something that looks like a web URL If you name your mobile app screens like page URLs, Plausible will know how to handle it.
 So for example, on your login screen you could send something like:

 event: pageview
 url: app://localhost/login

-The pathname (/login) is what will be shown as the page value in the Plausible dashboard.
+The pathname (/login) is what will be shown as the page value in the Plausible dashboard
 :::
 <hr / >